Updated: Aug 26

-Exam season has arrived, and for many students, this means more stress!
+Exam season has arrived and for many students, this means more stress!
 Whether you have an IELTS exam, a SELT test or a General English exam, there are a few ways to reduce the negative aspects of exam anxiety.

 Organise your revision.
 Allow plenty of time to revise and keep record of any books or notes you might need.
 Make a plan from the start for what you need to revise and stick to it!

 Take regular breaks

 Everyone is different so choose a study schedule that suits you.
-If you’re a morning person, why not study early in the morning and then have a lunch break or take a longer break later in the day if you're more productive at night.
+If you’re a morning person, why not study early in the morning and then have a lunch break?
+Take a longer break later in the day if you're more productive at night.

 Have a look at past exams

 Now, don't expect the same questions to be in the exam.
 Past papers are only meant to serve as a guide to help you understand how the exam works and what they expect of you.